Balakrishna-0907/osLab/ex01/ex1.md

 # PROGRAM 1: BASIC LINUX COMMANDS

 ## AIM :
-&emsp; To familiarize students with basic Linux commands for file, directory, and system management, compare them with equivalent DOS commands, and execute them in a Linux environment.
+To familiarize students with basic Linux commands for file, directory, and system management, compare them with equivalent DOS commands, and execute them in a Linux environment.

 ## CONTEXT:
-&emsp; This C program demonstrates how to execute Linux shell commands within a C program using the system() function (provided by <stdlib.h> library).
+This C program demonstrates how to execute Linux shell commands within a C program using the system() function (provided by <stdlib.h> library).

 | Command | Function | Example |
 |---|---|---|